jatom20/jatom20/README.md

 ### Hi there 👋

+I am a student at St. Lawrence University, double majoring in Global Studies and Psychology.

 <!--
 **jatom20/jatom20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.